Handbook

 Afternoon Departure (3:15 ET)

 Departure begins at 3:15 PM EST. Car riders are dismissed first and should be picked up in the car line in front of the school.
 All car riders should be picked up by 3:20.
+Students that are not picked up by 3:30 p.m.
+EST will be sent to Extended Day, and a fee will apply.
 Bus riders will be escorted to the buses by faculty or staff.

 - Pre-k Parents should enter the west (side) gate between 2:45-3:00.
 If you arrive after, you will need to enter the regular car line.
 If you have older students to pick up, you will pick up your pre-k student, exit campus, and circle around to the regular car line.